Is L’Oreal Hyaluronic Shampoo good for hair? Detailed Review Inside

 Rating: 4/5

-Would I recommend it?
-Yes, if you have thick, wavy, curly, frizz prone, dry, dehydrated hair, this can become your favourite shampoo.
-It’s easily available, priced well, cleans well without dryness and leaves hair soft and manageable.
-However I don’t think this shampoo is meant for my fine hair, I won’t be repurchasing again.
+Yes, if you have thick, wavy, curly, frizz-prone, dry, dehydrated hair, this can become your favorite shampoo.
+It’s easily available, priced well, cleans well without dryness, and leaves hair soft and manageable.
+However I don’t think this shampoo is meant for my fine hair, so I won’t be repurchasing it again.
 I felt the L’Oreal Clay Shampoo worked better for my hair type.

 What do you think of this L’Oreal Paris Hyaluron Moisture Range?
 Have you tried any of them?